MikielAgutu/typ-site/src/docs/index.md

 - Syntax highlighting
 - Configure page dimensions, fonts, formatting, and so on
 - Produce PDFs usable by print on demand services
-- Windows and Linux support
+- Windows and Ubuntu Linux support

 ## Example